We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- visit a doctor regularly
+- consult doctor regularly

-- take medications as the doctor prescribes
+- take medications as a doctor has prescribed

-- following diet and exercise guidelines
+- follow diet and exercise guidelines

-The person should also carry a medical ID with them, especially if they use insulin, as this can provide important information in case of an emergency.
+These individuals should also carry a medical ID with them, especially if they use insulin, as this can provide important information in case of an emergency.